Research Aids: Using our Library and Archival Collections

 - In Our Own Words: Stories of North Cambridge, 1900 – 1960, as told to Sarah Boyer.
 The book celebrates the lives of the late U.S. Speaker of the House Thomas "Tip" O’Neill and his friends and neighbors in their North Cambridge neighborhood.
 It is richly illustrated with over 150 photographs from North Cambridge families and historical images from the Commission and other historical organizations.
 (Out of Print)

 - 1830 Hales’ Plan of Cambridge - shows buildings, topographical features.
-May be photocopied; 8x10 prints are available.
+May be photocopied.
+This map can be viewed online at Harvard's website.

 - 1833 Wadsworth's Plan of the Village of Old Cambridge.
 This map can also be viewed online at Harvard's website.